Azure-Samples/semtech-lr1110-azureiot-integration/README.md

 1. In your file explorer navigate to the ```Router``` folder and open it with Visual Studio Code
 2. The C# Visual Studio Code Extension should recognize the project
 3. Use the Visual Studio Code Command Palette (Ctrl-Shift-P) to run the following command: ```Azure Functions: Deploy to Function App...```
+4. An input window should open below the command bar asking for your subscription.
+5. Pick the subscription where you performend the automatic deployment.
-4. Follow the wizard and make sure to pick the function app ending with ```-csharp```
+6. Next the dialog will ask you to create a new function app or use an existing function.
+Make sure you pick the existing function app ending with ```-csharp```
-5. The function should now be automatically built and deployed to Azure
+7. The function should now be automatically built and deployed to Azure
-6. Before the functions starts working, we need to set some environment variables this will be done after we deployed the decoder function.
+8. Before the functions starts working, we need to set some environment variables this will be done after we deployed the decoder function.
-5. Double check if the deployment was successful in the Console output of your Visual Studio Code:
+9. Double check if the deployment was successful in the Console output of your Visual Studio Code:

 ![Azure Function deployment output](images/azure-func-csharp.png)